Learn Programming in these Simple steps

 Start with the Basics

 Once you figure out why you want to code, you can more easily pinpoint which programming language you should tackle.
 While there is no single “best” programming language to learn, some languages are more user-friendly than others.
-HTML and CSS are considered the easiest entry points into the coding world, but they are only really useful for developing basic websites.

 A mistake many students commit in any learning process is to try and skip the basics or spend less time with the fundamentals of a subject, and jump to chapter 3 or 4 right away—ignoring or skimming over the first few chapters.